 Training and Certification

-If you wish to continue using the MoCA Test without being officially trained and certified, you will be at increased risk for administration, scoring and interpretation errors which could lead to misdiagnosis and liability.
+Using MoCA without official Training & Certification increases risk for administration, scoring and interpretation errors which can lead to misdiagnosis and liability.

 Request for Information, Comments and other Inquiries